 The table below shows the liquidity profile of the Group's financial liabilities, based on contractual repayment dates of principal and interest payments.
-Future interest and principal cash flows have been calculated based on exchange rates and floating rate interest rates as at 31 March 2024.
-It is assumed that Group borrowings under its senior debt facilities remain at the same level as at 31 March 2024 until contractual maturity.
-Included in financial liabilities are contractual interest payments.
+Future interest and principal cash flows have been calculated based on exchange rates and floating rate interest rates as at 31 March 2025.
+It is assumed that Group borrowings under its senior debt facilities remain at the same level as at 31 March 2025 until contractual maturity.
 All financial liabilities, excluding structured entities controlled by the Group, are held by the Company.